 Change in Trip Types

-Where vacations of the past have largely been cross-country or international, they are changing in 2020.
+Where vacations of the past have largely been cross-country or international, they are changing.
 Travelers are much more likely to opt for a vacation that is closer to home that they can drive to.
 With families feeling safe in their own cars, it makes sense to travel using this method.
 Camping trips, national parks and small towns are all the rage.
 Campgrounds have been overflowing and national park lodging is booked out for months.
 Not to mention RV sales are through the roof.

 As time goes on, multi-generational trips are also likely to be on the rise.
 Since families haven’t been able to properly meet up in months, travel agents are expecting these types of trips to increase.